ufs-community/uwtools/docs/sections/user_guide/cli/tools/fs.rst

 An HPSS ``hsi://`` URL can be used as a source path when copying to the local filesysem:

 ..
-   NB: The .txt below is not a .cmd and will not be executed to update the static .out file.
+   NB: The .txt below is not a .cmd and so will not be automatically executed to update the static .out file.
+On a system with HPSS access, run 'make copy-hpss-single.out' in the 'fs' directory to update after editing (or touch'ing) either the corresponding .yaml or .txt file.

 .. literalinclude:: fs/copy-hpss-single.yaml
    :language: yaml